cjratcliff/ml-compiled/docs/gaussian_processes.rst

   k(x,x') = \mathbb{E}[(f(x) - m(x))(f(x') - m(x'))^T]

-The kernel can be thought of as a prior for the shape of the function.
+The kernel can be thought of as a prior for the shape of the function, encoding our expectations for the amount of smoothness or non-linearity.

 Linear kernel
 _______________